sheepduke/emacs-config/README.md

 # emacs-settings
 This repository contains Emacs settings used by me.

-I am currently using mu4e for mail client.
-But the configuration contains some personal information so it is not included here.

 # How to Use
 Place `.emacs` file to your `home` directory and others to `~/.emacs.d/`, then navigate to `~/.emacs.d/settings/` and run `C-u 0 byte-recompile-directory`.
 This will compile `.el` files into byte code and thus can be loaded automatically by `~/.emacs` file.